-There are several ways we can control elm scale populations.
-Early and late season control involves applying dormant or horticultural oil in order to suffocate active nymphs.
+If you detect an infestation, homeowners are encouraged to first gently hose the tree down with water.
+Another option involves applying dormant or horticultural oil in order to suffocate the pest.
 Early season control is applied shortly after tree bud-break, prior to the production of elm scale adults and crawlers.
-Late season control is undertaken just prior to leaf drop as nymphs move back to the branches.
-During peak crawler numbers, applying a soap and permethrin mix known as Trounce® will significantly reduce crawler numbers.
+Late season control is undertaken just prior to leaf drop as elm scale move back to the branches.
+During peak crawler numbers, apply a soap and permethrin mix known as Trounce® to significantly reduce the infestation.

 The City of Calgary is conducting an injection program to treat select, highly infested Elm trees with a systemic insecticide.
 This control approach permits the control of all parts of the pests lifecycle.